vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

                 }
             }

-            // If there is a cycle then find the node where there is a cycle using floyd's cycle detection algorithm if (cyle){
+            // If there is a cycle then find the listNode where there is a cycle using floyd's cycle detection algorithm if (cyle){
                 walker = dummy;
                 // runner stays where it was last